anjalisilva/libraryStatistics/README.md

 ## Description

-`libraryStatistics` is an R package and a Shiny dashboard that permit to visualize, track trends, and compare up to five years of data from the annual survey of Association of Research Libraries (ARL).
+`libraryStatistics` is an R package and a Shiny dashboard that permit to visualize and compare up to five years of data from the annual survey of Association of Research Libraries (ARL).
+ARL data describes the collections, staffing, expenditures, and service activities of the ARL member libraries in the United States and Canada.

 ## Installation